stephenh/ts-proto/README.markdown

 - Support the `json_name` annotation
 - Make `oneof=unions` the default behavior in 2.0

-# Typing Approach

-- Missing fields on read
-  - When decoding from binary, we set default values for all primitives
-  - When decoding from JSON, we may have missing keys.
-    - We could convert them to our prototype.
-  - When using an instantiated object, our types enforce all keys to be set.

 # OneOf Handling

 By default, `oneof` fields are modeled "flatly" in the message, i.e. `oneof either_field { string field_a; string field_b }` means that the message will have `field_a: string | undefined; field_b: string | undefined`.

 With this output, you'll have to check both `if object.field_a` and `if object.field_b`, and if you set one, you'll have to remember to unset the other.

-It's generally recommended to use the `oneof=unions` option, which will change the output to be an Abstract Data Type/ADT like:
+We recommend using the `oneof=unions` option, which will change the output to be an Abstract Data Type/ADT like:

 ```typescript
 interface YourMessage {